decile-team/cords/docs/source/strategies/cords.selection_strategies.rst

 Data Selection Strategies
 ===========================================
-We are developing data selection strategies for various machine learning frameworks like supervised learning , semi-supervised learning and meta learning.
+We are working on bringing the data selection strategies for various machine learning frameworks like:

+- Supervised learning
+- Semi-supervised learning
+- Meta learning.

+In our current version, we deployed data subset selection strategies in supervised learning setting.

 .. toctree::
    :maxdepth: 5